opencontainers/runtime-tools/runtime.md

     The runtime may print additional lines its stdout, and the format for those lines is not specified in this document.
   * *stderr:* The runtime may print diagnostic messages to stderr, and the format for those lines is not specified in this document.
 * *Exit code:* The runtime must exit with zero.

-Print the runtime version and exit.
-The version

 Example:
 ```sh